epfldata/sc-public/list-dsl/README.md

 List Tutorial
 ===============

-An introduction to EDSL developement can be found in the [Development process](../doc/DevProcess.md) page.
+An introduction to Embedded Domain-Specific Language (EDSL) developement can be found on the [Development process](../doc/DevProcess.md) page.
 Here, we give an example of that methodology, with a simple library for manipulating lists (dubbed `list-dsl`).

 ## Step 1: Defining the Library

-The EDSL is first defined as a standard Scala library, that we will place in package `list/shallow`.
+The EDSL is first defined as a standard Scala library, that we will place in package `list.shallow`.
 It provides a `List` data type, and ways to apply common manipulations on it (mainly mapping, filtering and folding).

 ```scala